delineateio/box/readme.md

 The purpose of **box** is to provide a general purpose development `vagrant` box with a pre-installed set of useful tools.
 Over time the installed tools is expected to be expanded.

+### Startup

+The `box` is deliberately opinionated.
+When an `ssh` session is established ...

+* The log in process to `github` is initiated using `gh` if required and the credential helper associated with `git`
+* A `gpg` key is created and configured as the signing key for `git` so commits can be verified
+* If a `gcp` service account is mounted at `$HOME/.gcloud.json` then `gcloud` is automatically logged in
+* An empty project pre-configured with `pre-commit` and `detect-secrets`

 ## Usage

 ### Mandatory Requirements

-The solution primarily uses [Hashicorp Vagrant](https://www.vagrantup.com/) and [Redhat Ansible](https://www.ansible.com/) to provision and configure a development Ubuntu 18.04 machine.
-The following commands will install the mandatory requirements on macOS.
+The solution primarily uses [Hashicorp Vagrant](https://www.vagrantup.com/) and [Redhat Ansible](https://www.ansible.com/) to provision and configure a development [Ubuntu 18.04](https://releases.ubuntu.com/18.04/) machine based on the [Chef Bento Project](https://github.com/chef/bento).

+The following commands will install the mandatory requirements on macOS using `brew`

 ```shell
 # Installs Ansible, VirtualBox & Vagrant